-I use this illustration to highlight for instance that while most people are at the centre, this is not where we can learn the most about what flexibility is needed to acknowledge and support human diversity.
-At the outer edges, among "extreme users", "edge cases", "fringe cases" etc., that's where the people that can provide knowledge regarding what they struggle with, and what support them can be found.
+I use this illustration to highlight, for instance, that while most people are at the centre, this is not where we can learn the most about what flexibility is needed to acknowledge and support human diversity.
+At the outer edges, among "extreme users", "edge cases", "fringe cases", etc., that's where the people that can provide knowledge regarding what they struggle with and what support them can be found.
 That's also where the current non-users are.
-In the documentary "Objectified", Dan Formosa, put it like this: "If we understand what the extremes are, the middle will take care of itself."
+In the documentary "Objectified", Dan Formosa put says, "If we understand what the extremes are, the middle will take care of itself."
 More information about the documentary is on Gary Hustwit's website.
 You can watch it for free over at DocumentaryHeaven.

 Hedvall, P.-O., Price, M., Keller, J., & Ericsson, S. (2022).
 Towards 3rd Generation Universal Design: Exploring Nonclusive Design.
 UD2022, Italy.